Kevin Batz

 • Ben Sturgis, Bachelor’s Thesis, Automatic Verification of Loop Invariants in Weighted Programs, 2022 (with Tobias Winkler)

-• Tom Biskup, TBA, Master’s Thesis, ongoing work (with Tobias Winkler)
+• Daniel Zilken, TBA, Master’s Thesis, ongoing work

 Awards